 Particulars Numbers Rupees in Lacs

 Debentures - Fully Convertible Debentures of Rs.
 10 each

-March 31, 2017 159,051,766 15,905.18

 March 31, 2018 159,051,766 15,905.18

+March 31, 2019 159,051,766 15,905.18

 The Company had entered into a debenture subscription agreement dated May 28, 2008 with Telangana State Industrial Infrastructure Corporation (TSIIC), erstwhile Andhra Pradesh Industrial Infrastructure Corporation Limited (APIIC) for the issue of 12% fully convertible debentures of Rs.
 10 each aggregating to Rs.17,999.88 Lacs for consideration other than cash secured against a first charge created on the land till the date of execution of the financing documents and thereafter TSIIC will cede the first charge in favour of the lenders and shall continue to have a second charge till the debentures are fully converted into equity shares of the Company.
-The debentures shall be convertible into equity shares of the Company.
-The debentures are fully converted into equity shares of the Company.
+The debentures shall be convertible into equity shares of the Company to maintain the equity holding of TSIIC of 11% in the Company till the debentures are fully converted into equity shares of the Company.
 The debentures shall be entitled to a coupon of 12% per annum compounded annually pending the conversion into equity shares.
 Pursuant to the restructuring of the project (Refer Note 1.3 above), the coupon rate for interest on debentures has been reduced to 2% p.a. for the period April 01, 2010 to March 31, 2014.